Integrate Viva Wallet Standard Checkout with your WooCommerce store to process and sync your payments and help you sell more.

 You can also update manually by downloading the latest version from your WooCommerce account.
 Once you have the zip file downloaded, you should deactivate and delete the existing version from the Plugins page on your WordPress site.
 Then you can install the new version using the Upload Plugin option.
 Now go to Step 1 of ‘Getting started’.

-Below we’ve included a three-minute screen recording with commentary showing how easy it is to install Viva Wallet Standard Checkout.
+Below we’ve included a three-minute screen recording with commentary showing how easy it is to install Viva Wallet Standard Checkout for WooCommerce.

 |Card number||Type||CVC||Expiry date|